bonartm/hugo-quiz/README.md

 ## Installation

-- Tested with version `0.80.0` of Hugo and the
+- Tested with version `0.80.0` of Hugo and the Hugo Learn theme.
 - Copy the content from `demo/shortcodes` and `demo/static/js` into your local hugo project folder.

 ## Usage